When faced with adversity in life, many people cannot cope.

 Age 37: After his failure to receive the nomination 3 years earlier, he was finally elected to the US House of Representatives.

 Age 40: After stepping down from Congress a year earlier, Lincoln was admitted to practice law in the US Supreme Court.

-Age 45: Though he was defeated for nomination to the US Senate, Lincoln began to emerge as a leader to the newly formed Republican Party.
-He was a strong voice in the anit-slavery movement.
+Age 45: Though he was defeated for nomination to the US Senate, Lincoln began to emerge as a leader to the newly formed Republican Party (a replacement of the former Whig Party).
+He was a strong voice in the anti-slavery movement.